Himanshu-Lilhore/MERNing/NodeJS/Net Ninja/Notes/notes.md

        // Retrieve user data based on id
    });
    ```
+   Till now we have only been using GET request.

 2. **POST Requests:**
    - **Purpose:** Create new data in the database.